gracefujinaga/monte-carlo-methods/README.md

 # Overview of Contents

+The accompanying paper is in the Analysis.pdf file

 database_setup.ipynb describes how to set up the experiments and the databases.

 The first benchmark study code is in mongo_experiments.py and ps_experiments.py.